 4. Antiparkinsonian Agents

 Antiparkinsonian agents are another type of medication used for traumatic brain injury.
-They help increase dopamine levels in the brain.
-For example, studies show that amantadine, an antiparkinsonian agent, may be beneficial for brain injury survivors.
+They can help increase dopamine levels in the brain and improve cognitive function.
+More specifically, studies show that amantadine, an antiparkinsonian agent, may be beneficial for brain injury survivors.

 TBI survivors treated with amantadine showed improvements in multiple cognitive functions, including: